 The volcanic jagged rock formations of limestone and coral around the water blow makes for some pretty spectacular nature scenery too, although they would be hell on your feet.

-- 5 Bali Collection Nusa Dua
+- 7 Shopping at Bali Collection Nusa Dua

 Alight at the Nusa Dua car park, then enter the Indonesia Tourism Development (ITDC) complex park, a gorgeous open space with plenty of green grass and a tropical vibe.

 From the car park, it’s a bit of a hike with little shade, so do bring a hat and sunscreen.

-Specific Directions to Water Blow Nusa Dua
+Specific Directions to Water Blow Bali Nusa Dua

 At the entrance where you see the stone signage “Nusa Dua Peninsula Island at the Nusa Dua Resort”, follow the pathway to the right.

 The Water Blow entrance is just behind the Balinese warrior statue.

-There is no signage for the water blow Nusa Dua until you are almost at the hole so if you start to wonder if you are on the right track, just ask any of the locals to point you in the proper direction.
+There is no signage for the water blow Nusa Dua until you are almost at the hole, so if you start to wonder if you are on the right track, just ask any of the locals to point you in the proper direction.